-4.1.9 Fuel Shut-Off Valve: Located directly below center of console.
+- 4.1.8 Hour Meter: Located on center of console.
+The hour meter is to record the number of hours that the engine has run.
+If the ignition switch is left "ON" without engine running, the hour meter will continue to run. - 4.1.9 Fuel Shut-Off Valve: Located left of center on front of console.
 The fuel shut-off valve is used to shut off the fuel when the machine will not be used for a few days, during transport to and from the job site, and when parked inside a building.
-The valve has three positions, each position made in 1/4 turn increments.
+The valve has three positions.
+Each position is made in 1/4 turn increments.

-NOTE: The positions for the Kohler 26 HP EFI units are different than all other units.
+NOTE: The positions for the 27 HP Daihatsu Diesel are different than the positions for the 31 HP Daihatsu Gas.
 Reference the table below for the correct locations.

-VALVE POSITION
+FUEL FLOW VALVE POSITION

-FUEL FLOW Carburetor engines 26 hp, EFI engine
+FUEL FLOW 27 HP Daihatsu Diesel 31 HP Daihatsu Gas

 "OFF" DOWN RIGHT

-RIGHT TANK RIGHT DOWN
+RIGHT TANK "ON" RIGHT DOWN

-LEFT TANK LEFT LEFT
+LEFT TANK "ON" LEFT LEFT